 q) Computers provide for an individual way and pace of learning (8).

-The following patterns that did not appear in the quotations may be added:
+We want to add the following patterns that did not appear in the quotations:

 r) Children have to learn computers otherwise they will be afraid of them at adult ages.